Christopher Coffey

 Portrait of Chris Coffey, professor of biostatistics and director of the Clinical Trials Statistical and Data Management Center at the University of Iowa College of Public Health.

-Title(s): Professor, Director of the Clinical Trials Statistical and Data Management Center
+Title(s): Professor, Director of the Clinical Trials Statistical and Data Management Center, Edwin B. Green Chair in Public Health

 Department: Biostatistics